Archive for adolescent medicine

 Ways to keep kids engaged and unplugged during the holidays

 The winter holiday break is upon us.
 This means being away from routines and schedules and more time at home, traveling, or visiting loved ones.
 Bottom line: families will be spending more time together (again).
-But unlike the will-not-be-named reason for forced family time over the past two years, holiday togetherness centers on celebration and ...
-Read More
+So, how can we find ways to put down our phones and engage in the yuletide cheer together?
+Join in ...
+Read More about Ways to keep kids engaged and unplugged during the holidays

 Tagged: adolescent medicine, culture